nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_rightsize_lab/prismops_rightsize_lab.rst

 #.
 In **Prism Central**, select :fa:`bars` **> Dashboard** (if not already there).

 #.
 From the Dashboard, take a look at the VM Efficiency widget.
-This widget gives a summary of inefficient VMs that Prism Pro’s X-FIT machine learning has detected in your environment.
+This widget gives a summary of inefficient VMs that Prism Ops’s X-FIT machine learning has detected in your environment.
 Click on the ‘View All Inefficeint VMs’ link at the bottom of the widget to take a closer look.

    .. figure:: images/ppro_58.png

 #.
-You are now viewing the Efficiency focus in the VMs list view with more details about why Prism Pro flagged these VMs.
+You are now viewing the Efficiency focus in the VMs list view with more details about why Prism Ops flagged these VMs.
 You can hover the text in the Efficiency detail column to view the full description.

    .. figure:: images/ppro_59.png